junxit/us-congress-bills-111/metadata.md

 - 2009-04-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4528)
 - 2009-04-21 — The title of the measure was amended.
 Agreed to without objection.
 - 2009-04-22 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2009-07-15 — Committee on Energy and Natural Resources Subcommittee on National Parks.
+Hearings held.
+- 2009-12-16 — Committee on Energy and Natural Resources.
+Ordered to be reported with amendments favorably.
+- 2010-03-02 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with amendments.
+With written report No. 111-152.
+- 2010-03-02 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with amendments.
+With written report No. 111-152.
+- 2010-03-02 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 302.